-We also offer a simple machine-seaming service.
-You'll be surprised at how cost-effective it can really be to have netting tubes and large netting panels made to your own dimensions!
+We also offer a fabric machine-seaming service.
+You'll be surprised at how cost-effective it can really be to have simple netting tubes and large flat netting panels made to your own dimensions!

 Sieze the opportunity to snap up a bargain by purchasing our black or white non-fray nylon netting, and our NEW super fine polyester netting available by the metre, and make your own cages or sleeves.

 Our netting is also superb for making mosquito nets, to keep biting insects at bay.

 At 17cm x 24.5cm when folded these 8-panel fold-out charts are a handy size, and are fully laminated to make them splashproof and robust for use outdoors.
 Clear colour illustrations and text by experts in the subject makes each chart in the range a valuable resource for all age groups and levels of experience.